 September 13, 2024

-According to scientific literature, “probiotics” are defined as “live microorganisms, which when administered in adequate amounts, confer a health benefit on the host”.
+According to scientific literature, probiotics are “live microorganisms, which when administered in adequate amounts, confer a health benefit on the host”.

-Natural probiotics are live and active yeasts or bacteria naturally present in the body.
-They are primarily found in the digestive system, where they form the intestinal flora – also known as the gut microbiome.
+Natural probiotics are live, active yeasts or bacteria naturally present in the body.
+They are most abundant in the digestive system, where they make up the intestinal flora — also known as the gut microbiome.

-Many well-known probiotics share health effects like supporting digestive and immune health.
-The most well-known probiotics belong to the genera (genus) Lactobacillus spp. and Bifidobacterium spp., but there are many other less common strains as well.
+Many well-known probiotics support both digestive and immune health.
+The most familiar belong to the genera (genus) Lactobacillus spp. and Bifidobacterium spp., though numerous other, less common strains also play important roles.

-A consensus has developed among scientific experts that, given the genetic composition of these bacteria, the current Lactobacillus genus was too diverse and did not conform to naming conventions.
-Additionally, it was important to divide the genus into functionally relevant groups that shared certain physiological and metabolic properties.
-Scientists have proposed a new classification of the Lactobacillus genus, separating them into the groups L. delbrueckii and Paralactobacillus, and adding 23 new genera based on several approaches and genetic markers.
+Scientific experts have reached a consensus that, given the genetic composition of these bacteria, the existing Lactobacillus genus was too diverse and did not conform to naming conventions.
+It was therefore necessary to divide the genus intofunctionally relevant groups that share certain physiological and metabolic properties.
+Based on several approaches and genetic markers, scientists have proposed a new classification, separating the genus into the groups L. delbrueckii and Paralactobacillus, and creating 23 new genera.

 Interested by our services?